JeniJones28/JeniJones/pages/about.md

 published: true
 tags: null
 description: null
-show: true
+show: false
 ---
 ### Note from the Author

-Hi  it's jeni here,
+*Hi  it's jeni here,*

-I'm at 21 year old women, in my last year in Oxford Brookes University, studying an undergraduate degree in  Publishing Media.
+*I'm at 21 year old women, in my last year in Oxford Brookes University, studying an undergraduate degree in  Publishing Media.
 I love reading, baking, socialising with friends and much more!
-This blog is about sharing my thoughts on anything and everything, including the publishing world, designing and photoshop, Website designing, reading, and cooking, whether it is baking a cake, cooking a roast dinner or creating a cocktail, im a big foodie and i love sharing my recipes and tips with all of you.
+This blog is about sharing my thoughts on anything and everything, including the publishing world, designing and photoshop, Website designing, reading, and cooking, whether it is baking a cake, cooking a roast dinner or creating a cocktail, im a big foodie and i love sharing my recipes and tips with all of you.*

-Enjoy the ride
+*Enjoy the ride*

-jeni x
+*jeni x*